-He was addressing a line of supporters one by one -- most appeared to be in their 50s and beyond -- at the site of his hunger strike in front of Cheong Wa Dae on Thursday.
+“Pray for me,” Liberty Korea Party Chairman Hwang Kyo-ahn said softly, barely audible to people near him.
+He was addressing a line of supporters one by one -- who appeared to be in their 50s and beyond -- at the site of his hunger strike in front of Cheong Wa Dae on Thursday.

-He says Moon should also withdraw several disputed fast-tracked bills, including election and anti-corruption body proposals that Hwang claims serve the ruling party’s interests.
+He argues Moon should also withdraw several disputed fast-tracked bills, including election and anti-corruption body proposals that Hwang claims serve the ruling party’s interests.

-But some political experts believe Hwang’s hunger strike is not totally random, as the opposition makes it out to be.
+Some political experts, however, believe Hwang’s hunger strike is not totally random, as some make it out to be.

-“His protest against Moon’s decision not to extend the military intelligence pact with Japan, at least, seems sound to me,” said Shin Yul, a professor of politics at Myongji University.
-“Terminating that agreement has far more ramifications that what the ruling Democratic Party says.”
+“His protest against Moon’s decision not to extend the military intelligence pact with Japan, for one thing, seems reasonable to me,” said Shin Yul, a professor of politics at Myongji University.
+“Terminating that pact has far more ramifications that what the ruling Democratic Party of Korea argues.”

 Shin said the agreement embodies a shift in US foreign policy that has now embraced countries as far away as India as part of its broader security strategy in the Pacific region.

-“Look at him, going back and forth between Cheong Wa Dae and the National Assembly, unsure of where to stage a hunger strike in the first place.
-And his befriending a far right-wing priest at Wednesday night’s hunger strike,” said Rhee Jong-hoon, a political commentator.
+“Look at him.
+He’s going back and forth between Cheong Wa Dae and the National Assembly, unsure of even where to stage the strike in the first place.
+And he meets with a far right-wing priest while on the hunger strike?
+What’s his message here?” said Rhee Jong-hoon, a political commentator.

-“He’s trying to mobilize the conservatives.
-But what he does is he’s actually inviting the far right, given the absence of coherency or communication in his approach to his fellow party members and to people,” the commentator said.
-Hwang is unlikely to solidify a united conservative front, he added.
+“I get that he’s trying to mobilize the conservatives.
+But what he does is he’s actually inviting the far right, isolating himself from fellow party members and the conservative base,” the commentator said, adding Hwang would be unable to solidify a united conservative front.

 By Choi Si-young (email@example.com